DFriend01/RISC-Assembler/README.md

 ### Additional Features
 - [ ] Declaring constants
+- [ ] Support literal labels for subroutines
 - [ ] Support pipelining instructions by stalling the processor for causal dependencies
 - [ ] Support using a stack pointer register
 - [x] Provide error description for syntax errors